 - Restricted faculty second mortgage loan (discontinued program)

 Canadian income tax law provides that any assistance provided or amount paid for or on behalf of an individual, in connection with their office or employment, for the acquisition or use of a residence, is a taxable employment benefit.

 However, there's no taxable benefit to be reported to the CRA for the prescribed interest rate loan program, as UBC charges employee interest at the CRA’s prescribed interest rate.
-A taxable benefit is earned only if the borrower pays interest at a rate lower than the prescribed annual interest rate.

 For additional information, view The Government of Canada's Employers' Guide – Taxable Benefits and Allowances.

 For questions on taxable benefits and housing programs, e-mail or call: